kshiteesh/personal_website/about/index.md

 During my leisure time, I love to watch soccer, F1, and tennis.
 I am a big fan of [FPL (Fantasy Premier League)](https://fantasy.premierleague.com).
 [This](https://fantasy.premierleague.com/entry/107956/history) is my team this year.
 Please hit me up if you also think about what player to bring in to your team while in bed on a Friday night.
 Just kidding, I don't do that!

 I also try to travel whenever I can.
-I <s>will</s> planned to write here about my travel stories and experiences among other things.
+I <s>will</s> plan to write here about my travel stories and experiences among other things.

 Feel free to [reach out to me](mailto:sayhi@kshiteesh.com) if you have anything to say.
 Alternatively, you can use the appropriate comments sections if you have specific things to say about my posts.